GabeScott/standard-works-vault/General Conference/2018 October - Lift Up Your Head and Rejoice.md

 # Lift Up Your Head and Rejoice

-*By By M. Joseph Brough - Second Counselor in the Young Men General Presidency*
+By M. Joseph Brough - *Second Counselor in the Young Men General Presidency*

 *Given in the October session of the 2018 General Conference*

+>*As we face hard things in the Lord’s way, may we lift up our heads and rejoice.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2018/10/lift-up-your-head-and-rejoice?lang=eng)